FelipeGuerra5/TIcTacToe/README.md

 ## Branches

-Because it was made with learnning purpose the 'myTurn' branch is almost an exact copy of the App, however it was done without looking at the original.
+Because it was made with learning purpose the 'myTurn' branch is almost an exact copy of the App, however it was done without looking at the original.